insthync/awesome-unity3d/README.md

 * [unity-scene-reference](https://github.com/starikcetin/unity-scene-reference) - A SceneReference wrapper class that uses ISerializationCallbackReceiver and a custom PropertyDrawer to provide safe, user-friendly scene references in scripts.
 * [SceneKeeper](https://github.com/brunomikoski/SceneKeeper) - A simple tool that keeps your scene state (Hierarchy/Selection) exactly as you left in between switching scenes on editor or play mode.
 * [MonoHook](https://github.com/Misaka-Mikoto-Tech/MonoHook) - hook C# method at runtime without modify dll file (such as UnityEditor.dll)
+* [Materialize](https://github.com/BoundingBoxSoftware/Materialize) - Materialize is a program for converting images to materials for use in video games and whatnot

 ### Video
 * [Vimeo Unity SDK](https://github.com/vimeo/vimeo-unity-sdk) - Easily stream your Vimeo videos into Unity or record and publish out to Vimeo